I! Am! Groot!

 He certainly says an answer enough, but, really, who is Groot?
 Find the long answer above, but here’s the short one—proven by years of moments and stories, trials and adventures: he’s a friend.

-Check out Christopher Hastings and artist Flaviano’s I AM GROOT #5 on September 27!
+Read more about Groot in Christopher Hastings and artist Flaviano’s I AM GROOT #5!

 The Hype Box